 How To Measure Event Sponsorship ROI

 There are many ways to measure event sponsorship ROI.
 But unless all variables and metrics are explicit, your ROI tracking may be off.

 - Understand all event variables.
-Work with the event organizer to determine attendance, new contact information, ad impressions, onsite logo placements, social media mentions, etc.
+Work with the event organizer to determine attendance, new contact information, ad impressions, company logo/icon placements, social media mentions, etc.